On April 23rd, 1999, the Silver City Gospel Mission purchased a building next to the Mission from Mr. Arthur L. Sierra.

 Mr. Sierra deducted a generous amount from the purchase price because one of his family members had been helped by the Mission and in return, we named our new women and children’s shelter ‘The Sierra House’ in his memory.

-This house, located at 110 S. Bullard St, is 1200 SqFt with three bedrooms, a living room, kitchen, laundry room, and a bathroom.
-One bedroom, is reserved for the Sierra House Manager and the other two contain bunk-beds suitable for two families or four individuals.
+This house, located at 116 S. Bullard St, is 1200 SqFt with three bedrooms, a living room, kitchen, laundry room, and a bathroom.
+One bedroom is reserved for the Sierra House Manager and the other two contain bunk beds suitable for two families or four individuals.

 Per bequest, our objective is to house, feed, and provide work skill programs and counseling which will help to integrate single women with or without young children back into the community for up to a period of twelve months.

-It is managed by a night supervisor and governed by an advisory board who report directly to the Gospel Mission Board of Directors.
+It is managed by a night supervisor and governed by an advisory board that reports directly to the Gospel Mission Board of Directors.

 The Sierra House is a ZERO TOLERANCE FACILITY: This means absolutely no DRUGS, ALCOHOL OR MEN Search of the facility and belongings can and will be conducted at any time that management suspects a violation of any rule.

 Tell us what you think!
 Please click below to recommend, share and leave a comment on this pageNo tags for this post.